 - You can’t go wrong with this creamy homemade Gluten Free Macaroni and Cheese.

 - One-pot meals are perfect for busy weeknights!
 This Gluten Free One-Pot Italian Pasta is very popular with kids, too.

 - This Gluten Free Chocolate Cake is the best there is, I promise!

 Learning how to eat gluten free isn’t difficult, especially when you have delicious foods for your gluten free meal plan.
 Here are more of my favorite gluten free diet recipes.

-Learning how to eat gluten free when you’re away from home requires PLANNING.
+Learning to eat gluten free when you’re away from home requires PLANNING.

 *Here are my top articles on safe gluten free restaurant dining.

-- tamari sauce – If you’re going to be eating Asian food, this is a must!
-It’s important to make sure that there isn’t any soy sauce in the dish because it contains gluten.
-Bring along some tamari so you can experience the soy sauce flavor without risk.
+- tamari sauce – If you’re eating Asian food, this is a must!
+It’s important to ensure that there isn’t any soy sauce in the dish because it contains gluten.
+Bring along some tamari to experience the soy sauce flavor without risk.

 - gluten free salad dressing

 Other common foods with gluten that may surprise you: